zlogic/mendix-docs/content/en/docs/refguide/modeling/domain-model/oql/oql-v2.md

 * Long
 * Integer

-If any side of the operation is of a non-numeric type, no casting is performed, and the result is handled by the , as in OQL v1.
+If any side of the operation is of a non-numeric type, no casting is performed, and the result is handled by the database, as in OQL v1.
 See [Expression syntax](/refguide/oql-expression-syntax/#type-coercion) for more information.

 ### The Result Type of `ROUND` Is Now `Decimal`